Chandan35/Chandan35/README.md

 # 👋 Hi, I'm Chandan!

-I'm a backend-focused Software Engineer with hands-on experience in building scalable Java applications and real-time features using Firebase.
-Currently working on projects involving order management, REST APIs, and location-tracking features.
+I'm a passionate Backend Software Engineer who enjoys turning complex problems into clean, scalable solutions.
+With strong expertise in Java, Spring Boot, and REST APIs, I focus on building microservices and real-time features that power impactful applications.

 ---